• Skip to primary navigation

 Mexican Shredded Beef (barbacoa) on a pan with forks and pinterest text overlay

-Mexican Shredded Beef, also known as Barbacoa, is an authentic Mexican style dish made with chile seasoned beef (lamb or goat are also traditionally used), it is slow cooked until it is fall apart tender.
-It is actually a pretty easy recipe to make.
-Most of the work is in the prep, then the oven does the rest of the work.
+Mexican Shredded Beef, also known as Barbacoa, is an authentic Mexican dish made with chile seasoned beef.
+It is slow cooked until it is fall apart tender and so incredibly flavorful.
+It is perfect for loading into tacos, burritos, quesadillas and more!

 Barbacoa is the Spanish word for “barbecue”.
 However, here is the United States, we associate this word with Mexican Shredded Beef, made more widely popular by the restaurant Chipotle.